claricombo/claricombos/README.md

 My name is Claricombos!

-I'm currently learning HTML, Linux Virtualisation.
+I'm currently learning HTML and Bash/Linux.

 I have experience and skills in the above, as well as Virtualisation and Containerization, Python and some other Sys Admin stuff.